-EEL 4712 - Spring 2011
+EEL 4712 - Spring 2013

-(adder_top.vhd), while still using the /UUT label.
-All you need to do is change the configuration in adder_top.vhd to the architecture that you want to use.
-Synthesize adder_top in Quartus, add the .vho file to your ModelSim project, select the timing_tb testbench for simulation, add the .sdo file and apply it to region /UUT, and everything should work.
+ModelSim project, select the timing_tb testbench for simulation, add the .sdo file and apply it to region /UUT, and everything should work.
 Important: the timing simulation does not have to be demoed during lab, but will be needed in the lab report.